wp-plugins/woocommerce-pdf-print/readme.txt

 * Save product details as PDF file,
 * Save product details as Word Document,
 * Flexible options for appearance saving and localization of buttons and strings,
+* PDF export Extension for Documents in Russian Language
 * Custom location using `<?php wpp_save() ?>` template tag

 **Product Print Options**